 Based on the simulation results it was decided to implement the layout with a split yard (the middle picture), as it provides the best overall performance, and especially to the new high performance berth.
 From the simulation, we saw net productivities of 42 containers per hour across all STS cranes, during peak operations, and 45 containers per hour for the new tandem cranes.
 This in combination with twin- lift and tandem (twin 40’) lift operation, and 3-4 straddles per STS crane (depending on the mode).

 So, from where the port is now, to a fully expanded terminal, with a whole new high performance berth, there is still a way to go.
 A way that increases the terminal’s throughput capability from 1.3M TEU today to 2.1M TEU at full build-out, and having the capability of handling 2 large (330m) vessels at the same time at berth productivities exceeding 150 containers per hour.

 For the Port of Auckland, this is a solid future outlook, staying within the boundaries, reducing the proportional need for land, and still serving the ever growing New Zealand export market while catering for the local demand for import.
 As a potential bonus, in the light of ever growing ships, and the cascading effects even down-under, the port could serve as a transshipment hub for New Zealand, where most transportation is done by sea due to the low density of the population.
 As such, fewer ports would need to invest in deepwater berths, higher and broader cranes, as well as the negatives of increased peaks in the yard.

-This article has been published in Port Technology Magazine in December 2015.
+This article has been written by Dr Yvo A. Saanen, Managing Director TBA Delft, and Tony Gibson, Managing Director Ports of Auckland in New Zealand and was published in Port Technology Magazine in December 2015.